-Mylène and Geoffrey are the destination wedding planners and designers of White Eden Weddings, located in Cannes.
-The couple, who is married in real life, specialize in organizing and coordinating weddings in the South of France.
+Husband and wife Mylène and Geoffrey are the destination wedding planners and designers of White Eden Weddings, located in Cannes.
+The couple specializes in organizing and coordinating weddings in the South of France.

-Before we delve into the French customs and traditions, here are the answers to some frequently asked questions:
+Before we delve into French wedding customs and traditions, here are the answers to some frequently asked questions:

 - How will the newlyweds say their vows?
-The words "I do" in the context of a wedding don't directly translate in French.
+The words "I do" in the context of a wedding don't directly translate into French.
 Instead, couples respond to marital prompts with "Je le veux," which means, "I want it."
 There's something about this connotation of desire versus compliance that feels poetic, romantic, and very French, non?

 - What should I wear to a French wedding?
 The guests' attire at French weddings is "classic," says Mylène.
 "Women wear dresses and men wear suits.
 Sometimes the to-be-weds ask for a specific dress code—either a level of formality, like black-tie or white-tie, or a specific color or theme."
 Women may opt to wear a hat or fascinator.